Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Simulation results

 \subsection{Basic verification}

 To begin with, the role of seed island width on the onset of NTM is verified to ensure the neoclassical current effect implemented properly.
-The seed island width is considered by the initial magnetic perturbation in a form of $\widetilde{\psi}_{t=0}=\psi_{00}(1-r)^2$.
-The nonlinear evolution of magnetic island width for different initial magnetic perturbations are presented in the left panel of figure \ref{fig2}.
-The solid traces are for bootstrap current fraction $f_b=0.3$ (NTM) and dotted one for $f_b=0.0$ (TM).
-For the classical TM, even a very large seed island width is given, the island width still fades with time, illustrating that the TM in this q profile is linearly stable.
+Under real experimental conditions, the seed island comes from a variety of sources, and it may come from different MHD modes, so the seed island width is considered by the initial magnetic perturbation in an arbitrary form of $\widetilde{\psi}_{t=0}=\psi_{00}(1-r)^2$.
+The nonlinear evolution of magnetic island width for different initial magnetic perturbations are presented in figure \ref{fig2} (a).
+The solid traces are for bootstrap current fraction $f_{\rm b}=0.3$ (NTM) and dotted one for $f_{\rm b}=0.0$ (TM).
+For the classical TM, even if a very large seed island width is given, the island width still fades with time, illustrating that the TM in this $q$ profile is linearly stable.
 Taking the bootstrap current into consideration, it is seen that there is a threshold for the mode to grow, manifesting that the nonlinearly unstable NTM is triggered for a larger seed island width.
 In experiments, the RMP coils are commonly used to seed a magnetic island.
-Then the onset of NTM by RMP is tested.
+Then the onset of NTM by RMP is tested ($\widetilde{\psi}_{t=0}=0$).
 The RMP is turned on from the very beginning with the amplitude of $\delta B_r/B_0=3.75\times10^{-5}$.
-In figure \ref{fig2} (right), in the presence of RMP, the nonlinear evolution of island width for $f_b=0.3$ is shown.
-After applying the RMP, the originally stable TM can be forced driven unstable, as the island width grows even without any seed island.
+In figure \ref{fig2} (b), in the presence of RMP, the nonlinear evolution of island width for $f_{\rm b}=0.3$ is shown.
+After applying the RMP, the originally stable TM can be driven unstable, as the island width grows even without seed island.
 Then the RMP is turned off at different time when island width grows to a moderate magnitude, to testify if it is the driven reconnection or the onset of NTM.
 It turns out that, if the RMP is turned off before the island width is sufficiently large, the magnetic island still could not grow spontaneously.
-It confirms again that the existence of the critical island width for triggering the NTM, which is consistent with the theory.
+It confirms again the existence of the critical island width for triggering the NTM, which is consistent with the theory.